 When using a money transfer company, global reach is important because of the nature of currency transfers being international.
 Here, OFX wins again in relation to sending money to and from Australia.

-Transferwise typically takes around 0.5% for transfers, although when dealing with Australian transfers, this is usually upped to 0.7%.
+Wise typically takes around 0.5% for transfers, although when dealing with Australian transfers, this is usually upped to 0.7%.
 However, this is a flat fee and not a currency spread (technically).
-Transferwise claims to use the mid-market rate and apply that fee on top.
+Wise claims to use the mid-market rate and apply that fee on top.

 OFX, on the other hand, does have a margin spread, of around 1.5%.
 This can be reduced as the transfer value gets larger, though.

-So overall, and forgetting spread and fee differences – the total loss of currency at the end of the transaction seems to be twice as cheap when using Transferwise.
-Transferwise is a little more reliable because you know what you’re getting (written down explicitly regarding which country you’re pertaining to).
+So overall, and forgetting spread and fee differences – the total loss of currency at the end of the transaction seems to be twice as cheap when using Wise.
+Wise is a little more reliable because you know what you’re getting (written down explicitly regarding which country you’re pertaining to).
 It’s thus easier to predict.

 However, it’s possible that large transfers may become cheaper with OFX – but this is something you have to take on a case-by-case basis.